dbalmoor/FLAVOR-US-MARKET/README.md

+FLAVOR US MARKET

-Flavour Us Market is a HTML Website that is designed using CSS.
+Flavour Us Market is an HTML Website that is designed using CSS.
-It has JS functionality to traverse through the Website.
+It has JS functionality that allows you to traverse the website.